MaoZiming/papers/ostep/virtualization/paging.md

         - E.x. four entry (0 —> 3, 1 —> 7, 2 —> 5, 3 —> 2)
     - **VPN:** virtual page number
     - **Offset:** within the page

+Page table register (PTBR): contain physical address of starting loc of PT Form address of page table entry: PTE = PTBR + (VPN * sizeof(PTE))

 ## Where are page tables stored?
 - Page tables can be bigger than small segment tables or base / bounds pairs
 - Too large, not store in on-chip hardware in the MMU
 - Store in memory instead

+MMU: stores the base and bound register; as well as TLB.

 - **Linear page table**
     - Array